Visit the Campbell Scientific Forum to submit your question to users around the world.

 Common causes include the following:

-Can binary data be received via a datalogger’s serial port?
+Can binary data be received via the serial port of a datalogger?

 Note: The capabilities mentioned above are not available for the CR200X-series, CR5000, and CR9000X dataloggers.